-Our degree program requires a minimum of 78 credit hours of coursework.
-Those include 18 credit hours of required courses in Educational Psychology (EPSY), 21 credit hours of required coursework in Educational Research, Methods, and Analysis (ERMA), 15 credit hours of elective courses (in EPSY, ERMA, or Foundations of Education (FOUN)), 12 credit hours in a cognate area (courses outside of EPSY or ERMA), and 12 credit hours of dissertation work.
+Our degree program requires a minimum of 79 credit hours of coursework.
+Those include 21 credit hours of required courses in Educational Psychology (EPSY), 21 credit hours of required coursework in Educational Research, Methods, and Analysis (ERMA), 12 credit hours of elective courses (in EPSY, ERMA, or Foundations of Education (FOUN), 15 credit hours in a cognate area (area of specialization beyond required coursework, can be from any program/prefix), and 10 credit hours of dissertation work.

 The required courses provide a foundation in the field of Educational Psychology and a solid foundation in both qualitative and quantitative research methods.
 Through the elective and cognate courses, students can specialize in areas of focus and scholarship most relevant to their personal and career goals.
 Your advisor can help you select elective and cognate courses that will best serve your goals, but those courses provide the flexibility to create a degree that works best for you.

 The Ph.D. program is more than only coursework, however.
 Our students are typically engaged in research work with program faculty, service activities through campus and professional organizations, and teaching.
 By the end of the program, our students have a range of in- and out- of-class experiences that prepare them to be knowledgeable practitioners and engaged scholars in the field of Educational Psychology.

 Our program has four required student learning outcomes:

 1) Educational Psychology graduates will analyze and evaluate educational psychology — theories and research to generate and examine a set of research questions.